-How would you like to experience the Tackle Warehouse Pro Circuit on the water with the world’s top bass anglers fishing for the sport’s biggest payouts?
+How would you like to experience a Tackle Warehouse Invitational on the water with some of the nation’s top professional bass anglers?
 Now is your chance.

-MLF has a limited number of Marshal opportunities available at each Tackle Warehouse Pro Circuit qualifier and the TITLE.
-Register today for your chance to ride along with a pro and learn about locating and catching big bass while they are fishing for a $135,000 payday.
+MLF has Marshal opportunities available at each Tackle Warehouse Invitational.
+Register today for your chance to ride along with a pro and learn about locating and catching big bass while they are fishing for as much as $115,000.
 This is the opportunity of a lifetime for serious anglers, and it is only available to MLF members and subscribers who are at least 16 years old.

-As a Marshal, you will be treated to a seminar with Tackle Warehouse Pro Circuit anglers, plus you’ll get behind-the-scenes access throughout the event.
+As a Marshal, you will spend time on the water with Tackle Warehouse Invitational pros, plus you’ll get behind-the-scenes access throughout the event.
 You will also receive an exclusive MLF Marshal jersey and play a vital role in live coverage of the tournament by verifying your pro’s catch and relaying information to MLF editors.
 You won’t be fishing, but you’ll be in the middle of the action.
-It’s a VIP experience like no other, all for only $100 per regular season tournament and $200 for the TITLE.
-Register for as many as you like.
-If you are not confirmed, you will receive a full refund.
+It’s a VIP experience like no other, all for only $100 per tournament.

 Pick your favorite lake, ride along to learn from the world’s best pros and win cash awards based on the combined weight of the pros you are paired with in the two-day opening round.
 Here is the complete Marshal payout for each Tackle Warehouse Pro Circuit qualifier and the TITLE:

 Don’t miss this opportunity.
 Register today.

 1. All Marshals must have a current MLF membership or subscription.
 Marshals may register here or by calling MLF at 270.252.1000 between the hours of 8 a.m. and 5 p.m.
 Central Time Monday-Friday.